Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 on Monday morning (UK only).

 Premier League – Follow the Football match between Newcastle United and Queens Park Rangers live with Eurosport.
 The match starts at 21:30 on 15 January 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Newcastle United and Queens Park Rangers.
+Head-to-head: see historical stats and visit our detailed profiles for Newcastle United vs Queens Park Rangers.
 Get all the latest on Football: fixtures, results and tables.

 Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 on Monday morning (UK only).